 - Review and click Send

 Once you’ve sent the invitation, you’ll need to set the permissions for your Co-Host.
-Airbnb offers different levels of access, allowing you to tailor their responsibilities to your needs.
+Airbnb offers different levels of access, allowing you to tailor co-host responsibilities to your needs.

 These include: